bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

-We can represent the above in a table again below that includes address and values stored in each address, using the pointers to represent the addresses of variables but keeping in mind that each increment of `pointer_1` corresonds to some integer number that maps to a block of the computer's memory.
+We can represent the above in a table again below that includes address and values stored in each address, using the pointers to represent the addresses of variables but keeping in mind that each increment of `pointer_1` corresponds to some integer number that maps to a block of the computer's memory.

 <table style="width:100%;">